 Background

 Periodic paralysis (PP) is a rare genetic disorder in which ion channel mutation causes episodic paralysis in association with hyper- or hypokalaemia.
-An unexplained but consistent feature of PP is that a phenotype transition occurs around the age of 40, in which the severity of potassium-induced muscle weakness declines but fixed, progressive weakness develops.
+An unexplained but consistent feature of PP is that a phenotype transition occurs around the age of 40, in which the severity of potassium-induced muscle weakness declines but onset of fixed, progressive weakness is reported.
 This phenotype transition coincides with the age at which muscle mass and optimal motor function start to decline in healthy individuals.
 We therefore sought to determine if the phenotype transition in PP is linked to the normal phenotype transition that occurs during ageing and to explore the mechanisms involved.

 Methods